 Fellowship awarded to support work towards an MBA in Business at Harvard University

 Min is of Korean decent, his father immigrated to the United States during the Korean War and his mother immigrated in the late 1960's.
-His family lives in Seattle, Washington.
+His parents live in Seattle, Washington.

 Min graduated with a joint degree from the Harvard Kennedy School and Harvard Business School.
 Min received his BA in economics from the University of California at Berkeley.
 During college, Min was a varsity member of the national champions Cal Rugby team.
 He was also active in immigrant-focused voter registration drives.